GOFORE PLC’S FINANCIAL STATEMENTS RELEASE

 Balance sheet, funding and cash flow

-The operating cash flow after interest and direct taxes in January–December 2019 was EUR 10.6 million.
-The operating cash flow increased mainly due to prepayments made by clients and higher amortisation impacting the result.
+The operating cash flow after interest and direct taxes in January-December 2018 was EUR 7.84 million.

-At the end of the financial period, the Group’s liquid cash assets were EUR 21.9 million.
-The interest-bearing debts amounted to EUR 6.3 million, consisting of bank loans as well as the rest of the purchase price of the acquisition.
-Of this amount, EUR 4.5 million was in long-term and EUR 1.9 million in short-term interest-bearing debts.
-The financing agreement arranges a EUR 1.0 million bank overdraft, for the time being not in use, for the company.
+At the end of the financial period, the Group’s liquid cash assets were EUR 15.42 million.
+The interest-bearing debts added up to EUR 4.20 million, consisting of bank loans as well as the rest of the purchase price of the acquisition completed in 2018.
+Of this amount, EUR 3.13 million was in long-term and EUR 1.07 million in short-term interest-bearing debts.
+The financing agreement arranges a EUR 1.0 million bank overdraft – at the moment not in use – for the company.

-Gofore is a digital services company.
-The company offers services that help operators in the private and public sectors to face digital change.
-Gofore’s services are divided into the management of digital change, service design and software development, as well as consultation in the utilization of cloud services and the offering of cloud capacity.
-Gofore operates in Finland and in Europe.
+Gofore is a digitalisation specialist with international growth plans.
+The company provides expert and capacity services for corporate customers and public sector operators in Finland and Europe.
+The company’s services are divided into the management of digital change, service design and software development, as well as consultation in the utilisation of cloud services and the offering of cloud capacity.

-As announced on 14 February 2019 Gofore agreed to acquire the entire share capital of Silver Planet Oy, a digital transformation consultancy.
-The agreement was immediately executed.
-Silver Planet Oy is an independent company and has been reported as part of Gofore Group as of 15 February 2019.
+On 14 February, 2019 Gofore announced that it agreed to acquire the entire share capital of Silver Planet Oy, a digital transformation consulting company.
+The deal was immediately executed.
+Silver Planet Oy will continue as an independent company and the company will be reported as part of Gofore Group as of 15 February, 2019.

 Personnel and offices